daisvke/ft_otp/README.md

   -v, --verbose      Enable verbose output
   -h, --help         Show this help message and exit

-// Generate the key
+// Generate the encrypted key file with its corresponding QR code ./ft_otp -gk <key_file>
-./ft_otp -g <key_file>

 The program receives as argument a hexadecimal key of at least 64 characters.
 The program stores this key safely in a file called ft_otp.key, which is encrypted with AES encryption using Crypto++.

-// Generate the temporary password
+// Generate the TOTP temporary password
 ./ft_otp -k ft_otp.key

 The program generates a new temporary password based on the encrypted key